 This document provides best industry practices for components (lotting, sampling, laboratory analysis and event window management) of the pathogen-testing program as a part of an overall food safety system.
-It is important to recognize that these are just components of the system and their success depends on the proper implementation of the best practices leading to and from these steps.
+It is important to recognize that these are just components of the system, and the success of the program depends on the proper implementation of the best practices leading to and from these steps.